ismailceylan/php-m3u8-parser/docs/MasterPlaylist.md

 The merge method accepts any number of master playlists as arguments and merges their streams and medias into current master playlist.

 Please keep in mind that the group ID matching procedure will be run as a result of this operation.
-If you do not want the media in one master playlist to automatically match the streams in another master playlist, use the relevant setter methods to finalize the group arrangements in these master playlists before merging, and then finally merge them.
+If you do not want the media in one master playlist to automatically match the streams in another master playlist, use the relevant setter methods to finalize the group definitions in these master playlists before merging, and then finally merge them.

 If the provider has already defined group IDs that will not match between master playlists, you may not need to do anything.